erictheise/trctr-pllr/README.md

 _TRCTR-PLLR_ uses population data from the 2010 Census and Tract boundary data from 2017.

 _TRCTR-PLLR_ returns the Tract's `geoip`, `usps`, and `pop10` from the original Census data and allows you to specify one additional property.
-I developed _TRCTR_PLLR_ to prototype maps and used values of the additional property to set the fill color: how does a 3 color, 6 color, 12 color map render with 100 points, 1000 points, 10,000 points?
+I developed _TRCTR_PLLR_ to prototype maps and used values of the additional property to set the fill color: how do 3 color, 6 color, 12 color maps render with 100 points, 1000 points, 10,000 points?

 ## Prerequisites